alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 ### ffmpeg server

 FFmpeg server was required for this project, but it is a deprecated feature.
-Luckily I managed to take advantage of Docker image versioning in order to pull the correct f
+Luckily I managed to take advantage of Docker image versioning in order to pull the correct version of the package.